Stocks decline after negative jobs report, bond yields rise

 The Associated Press

-Stocks were falling Friday after a critical report on U.S. hiring showed employers created far fewer jobs than expected.
-It gave investors pause on whether the delta variant of the coronavirus was starting to impact economic growth out of the pandemic.
+Stocks were falling in early afternoon trading Friday after a critical report on U.S. hiring showed employers created far fewer jobs than expected.
+It gave investors pause on whether the delta variant of the coronavirus was starting to impact economic growth.

-Technology stocks did particularly well last year during the pandemic, so its unsurprising to see traders move back into those investments again.
-Hewlett Packard Enterprises, Broadcom, NetApp and Seagate Technologies were all up 1.5% or more.
+Technology stocks did particularly well last year during the pandemic, so it was unsurprising to see traders move back into those investments again.
+Hewlett Packard Enterprises, Broadcom, NetApp and Seagate Technologies were all up 1% or more.

 America’s employers added just 235,000 jobs in August, a surprisingly weak gain after two months of robust hiring at a time when the delta variant’s spread has discouraged some people from flying, shopping and eating out.